hillerlab/TOGA/README.md

 A flag.
 If set, TOGA halts after chain classification step.
-So it doesn't annote query genome, just produces a list of orthologous chains for each reference gene.
+So it doesn't annotate query genome, just produces a list of orthologous chains for each reference gene.

 ##### --o2o_only, --o2o